 Why not study abroad in Asia?

 We encourage you to seek opportunities to participate in a study abroad program for at least one semester.
-Participating in study abroad is one of the best ways to learn the language and culture you’re studying.
+Participating in study abroad is one of the best ways to learn the language and culture you are studying.
 It can be transformative to your personal growth.
-Language gain during study abroad could be significant and may allow you to skip ahead in the language program or land a job after graduation that wouldn't be possible without the language proficiency.
+Language gain during study abroad could be significant and may allow you to skip ahead in the language program or land a job after graduation that would not be possible without the language proficiency.
 Some non-language requirements can also be fulfilled during study abroad.
 Contact your advisor and/or Study Abroad Office.

 What's best for me?

 The great variety of study abroad experiences allow each student to find a program to fit his or her study program.
-The best person to talk to about Study Abroad in Asia is our Director of Undergraduate Studies, who will be able to help you identify the best fit for you.
+The best person to talk to about Study Abroad in Asia is our Major Asvisor, who will be able to help you identify the best fit for you.
 General information about the three types of programs (Panther Programs, Exchanges, and Pitt-Recognized) can be found on the Study Abroad Office website to get you started!

 The Year-in-Japan at Konan University is a EALL's flagship semester- or year-long program in Kobe, Japan.
 You will undertake intensive language study and take 6 hours of Japan studies courses.
 Many students take advantage of the homestay program.
 JASSO scholarships are also available for qualified students.
 For more information, contact Stephen Luft.